coheigea/testcases/apache/docker/ranger/README.md

 The ranger-postgres directory contains a Docker File to set up a Postgres database for Apache Ranger.

+The simplest way to get started is simply to run the following command:

+ * docker-compose up

+If you want to build + run manually:

- * Build with: docker build . -t coheigea/ranger-postgres
+ * Build with: cd ranger-postgres; docker build . -t coheigea/ranger-postgres
  * Create a network so that we can link containers: docker network create my-network
  * Run with: docker run -p 5432:5432 --name postgres-server --network my-network coheigea/ranger-postgres

 The ranger-admin directory contains a Docker File to set up the Apache Ranger admin server.

- * Build with: docker build . -t coheigea/ranger-admin
+ * Build with: cd ranger-admin; docker build . -t coheigea/ranger-admin
  * Run with: docker run -p 6080:6080 -it --network my-network coheigea/ranger-admin

 TODO: